Overview

 Marking Criteria

-Content: Participants are assessed on the relevance of their speech to the given topic, along with the clarity and coherence of their ideas.
-The evaluation takes into account the logical structure and flow of their arguments, as well as the originality, creativity, and depth of their perspective.
-A distinct personal voice also strengthens the impact of their content.
+Content: Participants are assessed on the relevance of their speech to the given topic and the clarity and coherence of their ideas.
+The evaluation considers the logical structure and flow of their arguments, as well as the originality, creativity, and depth of their perspective.
+A distinct personal voice and clear ownership of the ideas presented further strengthen the impact of their content.

-Delivery: Assessment focuses on fluency and clear pronunciation to ensure the speech is easily understood.
-Effective pacing and well-timed pauses help emphasize important points and maintain audience interest.
-Expressiveness—through vocal variation, tone, energy, and purposeful body language—is also key to engaging delivery.
+Delivery: Participants are assessed on their fluency and clarity of pronunciation, ensuring the speech is easily understood.
+Effective pacing and well-timed pauses help to emphasise key points and sustain audience interest.
+Expressiveness through vocal variation, tone, energy, and purposeful body language is equally important in bringing the speech to life.

-Leadership and Impact: Participants are assessed on their demonstration of personal conviction and sincerity, showing genuine belief in their message and authentic connection to their topic.
-Confidence and stage presence play an important role in capturing attention and maintaining audience engagement.
-Persuasiveness is also essential, demonstrating the speaker's capacity to inspire, influence, and leave a lasting impression on listeners.
+Leadership and Impact: Participants are assessed on their personal conviction and sincerity, showing genuine belief in their message and an authentic connection to their topic.
+Confidence, stage presence, and the ability to read and respond to audience attention play an important role in capturing and holding listeners.
+Persuasiveness is also essential, demonstrating the speaker's capacity to inspire, influence, and leave a lasting impression.

-Critical Thinking Task (Preliminary Round) and Questions (Final Round): The participants are assessed on the relevance and thoughtfulness of their answers, as well as the fluency of their delivery and the leadership qualities displayed in their responses.
+Critical Thinking Task (Preliminary Round) and Questions (Final Round): Participants are assessed on the relevance and thoughtfulness of their responses, the fluency with which they are delivered, and the leadership qualities they convey.
+Strong responses demonstrate genuine engagement with the question, the ability to think on one's feet, and a clear willingness to develop or defend ideas under discussion.

 Further details of the judging criteria can be found below: